jamesrwilliams/flagpole/README.md

 ## Checking the status of a feature flag

-Use the `is_enabled()` function in your PHP theme code to toggle features based on the status of your flags:
+Use the `flagpole_flag_enabled()` function in your PHP theme code to toggle features based on the status of your flags:

 ```php
 is_enabled( 'feature-key' );